 Allowing the Dataflow

 By now, we are almost finished squeezing all information out of the simple sketch we got as input.
 Next thing, we need to allow the data flow Information Request to travel between the ClientZone and the ServerZone.
-To do that, we need to add a connection between the Information Request data flow and the CZ-SZ Router object and a connection between Information Request and the Firewall object connected to our CZ-SZ Router;
+To do that, we need to add a connection between the Information Request data flow and the CZ-SZ Router object;

 At this moment, the model we have created so far includes enough objects to run simulations on.